-Small Business Sentiment in Canada decreased to 47.80 points in August from 50.90 points in July of 2025.
-Small Business Sentiment in Canada is expected to be 45.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-In the long-term, the Canada CFIB Business Barometer is projected to trend around 59.00 points in 2026 and 60.00 points in 2027, according to our econometric models.
+Small Business Sentiment in Canada decreased to 59.50 points in January from 59.90 points in December of 2025.
+Small Business Sentiment in Canada is expected to be 51.00 points by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Canada CFIB Business Barometer is projected to trend around 60.00 points in 2027, according to our econometric models.

 Calendar GMT Reference Actual Previous Consensus TEForecast